What Is a User Story?

-As we’ve discussed and you can probably guess by now, a user story describes how a customer or user employs the product from the user’s perspective.
+As we’ve discussed, and you can probably guess by now, a user story describes how a customer employs the product from their perspective.

-Do adequate research first otherwise you will run the risk of speculating.
+Do adequate research first; otherwise, you will risk speculating.

 Personas are a great technique to capture your insights about the users and customers.

-Essentially, they are fictional characters that are based on first-hand knowledge of the target group.
-They usually include a name and a picture, relevant characteristics, behaviors, and attitudes, and an overall goal.
+Essentially, they are fictional characters based on first-hand knowledge of the target group.
+They usually include a name and a picture, relevant characteristics, behaviors, attitudes, and an overall goal.

-The goal can be understood as the benefit a specific persona wants to achieve.
+You can understand the goal as a benefit a persona wants to achieve.

-The question that needs to be asked is “what functionality should my product provide to meet the goals of the personas?”
+The question that you need to ask is, “What functionality should my product provide to meet the personas’ goals?”

 User stories are supposed to be lightweight to allow you to move fast.
 Think of them as a collaboration tool more than a specification.

 It’s vital that the product owner and the team discuss these stories together.
-This will allow you to capture the necessary information, reduce cost, and speed up delivery.
+It will allow you to capture the necessary information, reduce cost, and speed up delivery.

-You can even take this approach a step further and write stories together as part of the backlog grooming process.
-This leverages creativity and knowledge of the team leading to better stories.
+You can even take this approach and write stories together as part of the backlog grooming process.
+That leverages the creativity and knowledge of the team leading to better stories.

-The simpler the better when it comes to user stories.
+It is ‘the simpler, the better’ when it comes to user stories.